aio-libs/aiohttp/docs/client_reference.rst

       Payload stream, contains response's BODY (:class:`StreamReader`).

-      Reading from the stream raises
+      Reading from the stream may raise
-      :exc:`aiohttp.ClientDisconnectedError` if the response object is
+      :exc:`aiohttp.ClientPayloadError` if the response object is
-      closed before read calls.
+      closed before response receives all data or in case if any transfer encoding related errors like mis-formed chunked encoding of broken compression data.

    .. attribute:: cookies